National Infantry Museum and Soldier Center

 - Suggested Donation: $5.00

-The National Infantry Museum and Soldier Center salutes soldiers in a $100 million, 190,000-square-foot facility nestled where Columbus meets Fort Benning.
-It is the only museum in the country dedicated to the American infantryman and preserves one of the greatest collections of military artifacts.
+The National Infantry Museum and Soldier Center, in Columbus near the gates to Fort Benning, is a world-class museum honoring Soldiers past, present and future.
+It is the only museum in the country dedicated to the American Infantryman and preserves one of the greatest collections of military artifacts.

-Featuring state-of-the-art immersion experiences, the museum traces infantry history from colonial times to the present in a series of galleries.
-The museum also showcases World War II Company Street and the Memorial Walk of Honor.
+The museum traces Infantry history from colonial times to the present in a series of galleries.
+The museum’s campus features major memorials to the Vietnam War and the Global War on Terrorism, as well as a Memorial Walk of Honor.

-As a visitor, you will meet the infantryman face to face and join him on his journey.
-You will come to understand why a soldier puts himself in harm's way, and you will leave transformed, just as the infantry transforms a man into a U.S. soldier.
+As a visitor, you will meet the Infantryman face to face and join him on his journey.
+You will come to understand why a Soldier puts himself in harm's way, and you will leave transformed, just as the Infantry transforms young men and women into U.S. soldiers.

 |Near Interstate Highway||

 |Suitable for Ages||